Top 10 Board Games

 Year: 2007

-Criminally underrated and consistently overlooked in favour of flashier titles, which is frankly absurd given how brilliant the core mechanism is.
-The draft phase forces genuinely agonising decisions - keeping the juicy card, giving your opponent the scraps, or gambling on the auction phase.
+Consistently overlooked in favour of flashier titles, which I find genuinely baffling.
+The draft phase forces agonising decisions - keeping the juicy card, giving your opponent the scraps, or gambling on the auction phase.
 Then the auction flips everything on its head as you watch cards you desperately want slip through your fingers because someone else valued them slightly more than you dared bid.
-It’s medieval manuscript collecting that somehow creates more tension than games three times its length.
-The artwork is pleasantly quirky, the playtime is perfect, and it works equally well with three players - which happened to be my COVID lockdown configuration (so one of my most played games).
+Medieval manuscript collecting that somehow creates more tension than games three times its length.
+Three players works perfectly too, which happened to be my COVID lockdown configuration, so one of my most played.
 Belongs in every collection, yet somehow remains the game I have to explain most often.

 Hansa Teutonica: Big Box